gsferreira/gsferreira.github.com/src/archive/2022/csharp-11-required-members-the-imperfectly-awesome-feature/index.md

 # ❓ So, what's the problem with it?

 If you remember, I started this article by saying that Required Members isn't perfect.
-And here is why.
+**The success of a feature is highly related to its adoption.** And here, you can find some things that may impact it.

 - **Constructors:** When a Required Member is set on a constructor, you will need to add an attribute _"SetsRequiredMembers"_ to that constructor.
 This attribute will signal the compiler that the constructor already initializes the required member.
 This looks sub-optimal.
 It's this kind of detail that makes features hard to adopt.